DavidCradock/DC/README.md

 # Notes...

-No logging because it's un-needed overhead and I usually implement logging, then never use it.
-The debugger is well suited for, surprise, debugging.
-The logs never help me.

 # Changes to coding style

 Do not use _m for members as it's bloody obvious that the member is a member.